alindl/whiteboardbot/README.md

 Fixing the barrel distortion is a little bit strange.
 So according to the first link you need those variables.
 To get these variables you have to use [Hugin](http://hugin.sourceforge.net/download/).
 This will calculate the values from putting in several pictures taken with the cameras.
 Don't try to guess those values, that isn't really a possibility if you value your time and sanity.
 Here is a tutorial, hopefully it should do trick: http://hugin.sourceforge.net/tutorials/calibration/en.shtml .
 They changed their GUI just as I was finishing the fix.
 The cameras were moved and I wanted to do that after the final setup with the rods.

 The way to set the parameters for cropping the images is also a little strange, so if you want to fix alignment here, read that second link.

-## Nextcloud

-See implementation from Portal project (-> Doro).
-The code there is based on this project, so it shouldn't be very hard to copy it into this here.
-More explanation is at that portal project.